unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

 https://www.reddit.com/r/writerDeck/comments/1k35sem/micro_journal_rev2_french_azerty/

+* Run raspi-config
+* Choose fr_FR.UTF-8 in the locales
+* Change Keyboard Layout.
+Choose 101
+* Select "Other" in country origin menuy
+* Choose "French" in the next menu
+* "French (AZERTY)"

 ### Powering Off

 Pressing LOWER + POWER key for 3 seconds will turn off the raspberry pi.
 Then turn off the switch at the back in order to turn off the display.